hypothesis/browser-extension/docs/building.md

 as an unpacked extension:

 1. Go to `chrome://extensions/` in Chrome.
-2. If you used the `chrome-prod.json` settings file to build a production extension, you will need to **remove** the "real" production extension from Chrome before loading your locally built one or create a new Chrome profile without the real one installed.
+1. If you used the `chrome-prod.json` settings file to build a production extension, you will need to **remove** the "real" production extension from Chrome before loading your locally built one or create a new Chrome profile without the real one installed.
-3. Tick **Developer mode**.
+1. Tick **Developer mode**.
-4. Click **Load unpacked extension**.
+1. Click **Load unpacked extension**.
-5. Browse to the `build/` directory where the extension was built and select it.
+1. Browse to the `build/` directory where the extension was built and select it.

-Your extension should be working now!
-Remember that if you built a development extension it will point to a Hypothesis service running on
-<http://localhost:5000>.
-You may need to have Hypothesis running for the
-extension to function.